 The most important step is to simply identify it.

-Once you know what your core theme is, you can see how it shows up in your life over and over again.
-You have, essentially, pulled back the curtain, and revealed "The Wizard."
-You can finally see how everything you are experiencing is partly emanating from you.
+You have, essentially, pulled back the curtain, and revealed "the Wizard."
+You can finally see how everything you have been experiencing has been partly emanating from this deep theme.

 You are the Author